mozilla/ichnaea/docs/debug.rst

 Data Pipeline
 -------------

-Now that all the building blocks are in place, let's try to send them real data to the service and see how it processes it.
+Now that all the building blocks are in place, let's try to send real data to the service and see how it processes it.

 Assuming containers for all three roles are running, we'll use the HTTP